 - Or, is a terrain park important to you?

-Our answers below.
+See our answers below.

 Planning for a Family Ski Trip

 It may be no surprise that several of our favorite ski resorts are in Colorado.
 With the majestic Rocky Mountains cutting through the state, these ski slopes tend to have some of the best snow conditions.
-Of course Utah, New Mexico, the Midwest and both west and east coasts also have some top picks.
+Of course Utah, New Mexico, California, the Midwest and both west and east coasts also have some top picks.

 If this is your first family ski trip, check out these tips for first-time skiers, before hitting the slopes.